Skip to Content

 Roll Up & Bake the Cinnamon Rolls

-1. Once the dough has had a chance to rest, place it on a lightly floured surface and roll it into a large rectangle that's roughly 12 in x 18 in.
+2. Once the dough has had a chance to rest, place it on a lightly floured surface and roll it into a large rectangle that's roughly 18x12 inches.
 It should be about 1/2 cm thick.

 Cinnamon Roll Frosting

-1. The last step is to make the frosting!
-Mix together 1/4 cup of cream cheese, 1/4 cup of butter, 2 tsp vanilla extract, and 1/4 tsp salt with a spoon or electric mixer.
+1. While the rolls bake, make the cream cheese frosting.
+Mix 1/4 cup of cream cheese, 1/4 cup of butter, 2 tsp vanilla extract, and 1/4 tsp salt with a spoon or electric mixer.

-2. Then mix in 1 1/2 cups of powdered sugar and 2 Tbsp of heavy cream on a low speed until combined.
+2. Then mix 1 1/2 cups of powdered sugar and 2 Tbsp of heavy cream at a low speed until combined.
 Scrape the sides and bottom of the bowl as needed with a rubber spatula.

-3. Let the cinnamon rolls cool for 10-20 minutes, then spoon the frosting over each cinnamon roll and serve warm.
+3. Let the cinnamon rolls cool for about 10 minutes, then spoon the frosting over each cinnamon roll and serve warm.

 Notes